Azure/AzureCacheForRedis/AzureRedisEvents.md

 #### NodeMaintenanceScheduled event

-`NodeMaintenanceScheduled` events are raised for maintenance scheduled by Azure, up to 15 minutes in advance.
-This event will not get fired for user-initiated reboots.
+`NodeMaintenanceScheduled` events are raised for infrastructure maintenance scheduled by Azure, up to 15 minutes in advance.
+This event will not be fired for user-initiated reboots, or for monthly patching.

 #### NodeMaintenanceStarting event